carbon-language/carbon-lang/clang/docs/PCHInternals.rst

 This option is transparently used by ``clang`` when generating PCH files.
 The resulting PCH file contains the serialized form of the compiler's internal representation after it has completed parsing and semantic analysis.
-The PCH file can then be used as a prefix header with the :option:`-include-pch`
+The PCH file can then be used as a prefix header with the `-include-pch`
 option:

 .. code-block:: bash